jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-2024+Objectives.md

   - **Security Assertion Markup Language (SAML)**: an open XML-based standard commonly used to exchange authentication and authorization (AA) information between federated orgs
   - Frequently used to integrate cloud services and provides the ability to make authentication and authorization assertions
   - SAML provides SSO capabilities for browser access
-  - Organization for the Advancement of Structure Information Standards (OASIS) maintains it
+  - Organization for the Advancement of Structured Information Standards (OASIS) maintains it
   - SAML 2.0 is an open XML-based standard
   - SAML 2.0 spec utilizes three entities:
-    - **Principal or User Agent**: the principle is the user attempting to use the service
+    - **Principal or User Agent**: the principal is the user attempting to use the service
     - **Service Provider (SP) (or relying party)**: providing a service for the user
     - **Identity Provider (IdP)**: a third-party that holds the user authentication and authorization info
   - IdP can send three types of XML messages known as assertions: